stacs-srg/storr/record_classification/src/site/markdown/algorithms-information.md

 process for each record.

 #### The OLRShuffled Object
 This is the next level up in the model training algorithm architecture.
-This object contains and OLR object and a set of records.
+This object contains an OLR object and a set of records.
 The OLRShuffled object implements the Runnable interface - the run method calls a routine which shuffles the training files and trains the OLR object on them, this process of shuffling the records and training may be repeated for a chosen number of repetitions.